wpilibsuite/sysid/README.md

 ### Running the Projects

 The executable generated from building is currently hardcoded to save to the proper project and these projects can be run normally from VSCode or the command line.

+### Time Plotting Script

+There is a python script in the `scripts` directory that will plot sysid data with respect to time.
+This is mainly intended for developers in the case that a dataset breaks sysid.

+In order to run it, pandas and matplotlib must be installed via pip.

+Then run `python3 scripts/time_plots.py "file path"` to get the time plots for your desired datasets.

+Matplotlib windows will appear containing the different plots.